MaitySubhajit/MaitySubhajit/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Document Layout Analysis, Keypoint Detection, Self-Supervised Learning
+- 🔭 I’m currently working on Large Multimodal Models, Keypoint Detection, Attention Mechansim
-- 🌱 I’m currently learning Meta Learning, Generative Models, Transformers
+- 🌱 I’m currently learning Low Rank Approximation, Federated Machine Learning
 - 👯 I’m looking to collaborate on any Computer Vision/Machine Learning project
-- 🤔 I’m looking for help with understanding Meta-learning
+- 🤔 I’m looking for help with Spectral Contrastive Learning, Adversarial Attacks, Implicit Bias
 - 💬 Ask me about Computer Vision, Deep Learning
-- 📫 How to reach me: [:email: Email](mailto:smaity.jgec18@gmail.com), [:bookmark_tabs: LinkedIn](https://www.linkedin.com/in/subhajit1996maity/)
+- 📫 How to reach me: [:email: Email](mailto:Subhajit@ucf.edu), [:bookmark_tabs: LinkedIn](https://www.linkedin.com/in/subhajit1996maity/)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: We are learning about "learning", machines are "learning".
 We are learning to "learn", machines are "learning to learn".
 <!-- - ⚡ Fun fact: Every fact is fun when it's related to learning! -->